paula22on/opencv-pybcn/README.md

 This project provides a set of basic and advanced image processing operations using OpenCV, a popular computer vision library.

+The objective of this reposiroty is to show different image processing techniques and how to implement them.

+To facilitate testing and experimentation, the repository includes a configuration file (config.py) that allows you to select which image processing technique you want to try out (just set one of them to True).
+Once you've made your selection and executed the main.py script, the program will display the original image and the transformed image side by side for comparison.

 Additionally you can find a Gender and Age detection model implementatin in the folder "gender_and_age_detection"

+## Folder structure:
+- main.py: Main script to run the image processing techniques and call the functions from the /opencv_functions folder.
+- config.py: Configuration file to select which image processing technique you want to test and set the necessary parameters.
+- requirements.txt: List of Python packages and dependencies required to run the code.
+- /opencv-functions: Folder containing the image processing functions for computer vision, separated into basics and advanced.
+  - basic_functions.py: Functions that will help ingest the images but don't provide any additional information to the model.
+  - advanced_functions.py: Functions to extract features from image that can be used to train AI models.
+- /gender-and-age-detector: Folder containing the code and pre-trained model to run a Gender and Age detector.(It has a separate README file inside the folder).

 ## Image Processing Operations